InfernalWraith/Command-Lists/React.md

     // Compact version, looks even nicer!
     numbers.map(num => num * 10);

+    // Using index as the second argument numbers.map((num, index) => {
+        return num * 10 * index;
+    });
 The `.map` method works on arrays and is passed a function which is applied to each element of an array, then used to generate a new array without mutating the original.
+The first argument that `map` returns is the currently selected element from the collection, while the second (optional) argument is the index of the element.

 #
     // Works but gives off a warning that the 'key' prop is missing